zpok3/Waters-of-Life/README.md

 ## Mod Profiles
 ### Author's Addons Profile
 Same as the default profile but with some personal picks that don't really fit the vanilla plus nature of the list.
-Currently the additional mods available are Zeta Enable Somah Paulson, Fallout 3 Backyard Shelters, Lauren's Bathroom Poetry, and Vault Girl Bobbleheads.
+Currently the additional mods available are Zeta Enable Somah Paulson, Lauren's Bathroom Poetry, and Vault Girl Bobbleheads.

 ### Classic Profile
 Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.